ArcadeAI/arcade-galileo/README.md

 ### Issue: "No required tools found"

 **Solution:** Your Arcade user may not have access to Gmail/Google Docs tools.
 Either:
-- Connect the required services in Arcade dashboard
+- Authorize the tools when prompted (see authorization issue above)
 - Modify `REQUIRED_ARCADE_TOOLS` in `workflow.py` to use tools you have access to

 ### Issue: "Traces not appearing in Galileo"